FIWARE/tutorials.NGSI-LD/docs/time-series-data.md

 ### Checking Subscriptions for QuantumLeap

-Before anything, check the subscriptions you created in steps :one: and :two: are working (i.e., at least one notification for each was sent).
+Before anything, check the subscriptions you created in steps 1️⃣ and 2️⃣ are working (i.e., at least one notification for each was sent).

 #### 3 Request: